-Ballet Fantastique's Canadian-born Artistic Director, Donna Marisa Bontrager, is a choreographer and expert master teacher in the Russian Vaganova Syllabus.
-In New York, Ms. Bontrager worked closely for many years with Vaganova pedagogy experts Karl Singleterry and Marvin Askew (Buffalo City Ballet) and Bernadine deMike (Royale Dance Theatre New York).
+Ballet Fantastique's Canadian-born Artistic Director, Donna Marisa Bontrager, is a choreographer, designer, and expert master teacher in the Vaganova Syllabus.
 Ms. Bontrager's performance résumé embraces work with New York companies, including Empire State Ballet, Buffalo City Ballet, Royale Dance Theatre New York, and Festival Choir Ballet.
 She was one of ten dancers invited to perform as part of the international Feast of the Tabernacles in Jerusalem, Israel, and has been invited to join the World Congress on Dance.
+In New York, Ms. Bontrager worked closely for many years with Vaganova pedagogy experts Karl Singleterry and Marvin Askew (Buffalo City Ballet) and Bernadine deMike (Royale Dance Theatre New York).
+Ms. Bontrager has overseen Ballet Fantastique repertoire and productions involving partnerships with choirs, opera, and soloist vocalists, symphony and chamber orchestras, literary and visual artists, and composers.
+Ms. Bontrager has choreographed, produced, and staged the entire critically acclaimed all-original Ballet Fantastique repertoire, including over 69 original works since 2003, 14 full-length contemporary narrative ballets since 2011, and 21 consecutive productions with live music.

-Out of her many years of teaching and performance experience and as Artistic Director of The Academy of Ballet Fantastique, Ms. Bontrager has developed the complete curriculum for The Academy of Ballet Fantastique, directly following the notated Vaganova Syllabus.
-She works closely with Academy of Ballet Fantastique Professional Division students in their training, choreography, and performance.
+Ms. Bontrager has also developed the complete curriculum for The Academy of Ballet Fantastique and works closely with advanced Ballet Fantastique students in their training and performance.

 Hannah Bontrager is Ballet Fantastique's Executive Director and also serves as Co-Choreographer Producer and as a dancer in the Company.
-Hannah graduated summa cum laude and phi beta kappa in 2007 from the Robert D. Clark Honors College of the University of Oregon where, as a full scholarship student, she earned concurrent degrees in Dance and English Literature and a minor in Arts Administration.
+Hannah graduated summa cum laude and phi beta kappa in 2007 from the Robert D. Clark Honors College of the University of Oregon where, as a full scholarship student, she earned concurrent degrees in Dance and English Literature and a minor in Arts Administration, as well as the American Association of University Women Award, the Dance Achievement Award, and the Dean's Award for Service..
 Under Hannah’s leadership, Ballet Fantastique has earned touring invitations on behalf of Ballet Fantastique nationally and internationally; grant awards from major foundations; and hundreds of thousands of dollars in cash and in-kind corporate and individual support.
 She has overseen both strategic and stunning organizational growth at rates of 25-30% growth per year for each of the past five seasons.
 Hannah also has extensive experience in print and web design, event planning, media relations, and oversees Ballet Fantastique’s thriving internship program.
 Hannah has given professional presentations on behalf of Ballet Fantastique for many organizations, and is listed among the international Who’s Who Among Executives and Professionals.
 Hannah also leads a number of educational initiatives for Ballet Fantastique, including Passport to Dance and The EXPERIENCE DANCE!
 Project.

 Also a trained professional dancer, choreographer, and performer, Hannah studied the eight levels of the Vaganova Syllabus and Vaganova pedagogy with her mother, Donna Marisa Bontrager, while creating and performing works locally.
 She also spent two summers at the Kirov Academy of Ballet in Washington, D.C. under Artistic Director Oleg Vinogradov (also Artistic Director of Russia's Kirov Ballet), and was one of five students invited internationally to join renowned Kirov prima ballerina Mme.
 Alla Sizova’s advanced class.
 Hannah spent one season in Denver with coach Inessa Pakri-Plekhanova, concurrently performing with Colorado Ballet Company.
 Hannah has performed professionally with Ballet Fantastique since its inception, and has also appeared in soloist roles for a number of other companies across the country, including Manassas Ballet Theatre in the Washington, DC metro area (Sugar Plum Fairy, Nutcracker and the lead in Vivandière/Markitenka).
 Donna and Hannah have collaborated to produce bold cross-disciplinary Ballet Fantastique collaborations including: Scarlet Flower: Beauty & the Beast Retold; Dragon & the Night Queen: Celtic Stories; The Book of Esther: A Rock Gospel Ballet; Tales from the Floating World; ZORRO; Pride & Prejudice: A Parisian Jazz Ballet; The Misadventures of Casanova; Cirque de la Lune; Incendio; Arabian Nights; Cinderella: A Rock Opera Ballet set in 1964; bossa/brasil; String Theory; Tales of Beatrix Potter (A Ballet); Visions dAmour: 10 Ballets in Paris; Danse en Rouge: Variations in Red; and Tchaikovsky to Tango.